Florida team ministers in Brazilian Amazonia

 By Rev. Armando Rodriguez | FLUMC

 The area is remote, and only during the rainy season can a small vessel reach its communities.
 But the Methodist Church in Brazil, in partnership with international Methodist volunteers, manages to overcome many obstacles and visit the indigenous communities in the municipality of Autazas, Brazilian state of Amazon, with much needed medical help and other supplies.
-Using a Methodist-owned boat turned floating clinic, doctors, nurses and other helpers navigated tributaries to the Amazon River and offer health clinics to indigenous populations.
+Using a Methodist-owned boat turned floating clinic, doctors, nurses and other helpers navigated tributaries to the Amazon River and offered health clinics to indigenous populations.

 This last April 2–8, a team of seven from the Florida Conference had the privilege of participating in this recurrent mission.
 Icel Rodriguez organized a group comprised of two medical doctors, one dentist, and three other helpers who joined forces with their Brazilian counterparts.
 Two journalists from United Methodist Communications (UMCOM) also joined the team.
 After flying to the city of Manaus, the group navigated for 14 straight hours before arriving in the little community of Natal, first, and subsequently, Murutinga.
 During the next three days the doctors saw more than 330 patients, including near 20 who received dental care (extractions and fillings).
 Rarely do the local residents see any visitors.
 But our global Methodist connection continues to fulfill the great commission: going to all nations and making disciples of Jesus Christ for the transformation of the world.